geaxgx/depthai_handface/README.md

-                        Path to video or image file to use as input (if not specified, use OAK color camera) -a, --with_attention  Use face landmark with attention model -2, --double_face     EXPERIMENTAL.
-Run a 2nd occurence of the face landmark Neural Network to improve fps.
+                        Path to video or image file to use as input (if not specified, use OAK color camera) -a, --with_attention  Use face landmark with attention model -p, --use_face_pose   Calculate the face pose tranformation matrix and metric landmarks
+  -2, --double_face     EXPERIMENTAL.
+Run a 2nd occurence of the face landmark
+                        Neural Network to improve fps.
 Hand tracking is disabled.
   -n {0,1,2}, --nb_hands {0,1,2}
                         Number of hands tracked (default=2) -xyz, --xyz           Enable spatial location measure of hands and face